RobertARandolph/AdmiralBumbleBee.com/_posts/2020-08-09-rotosound-psd-pt1.md

 Unlike other strings, you must deal with _both_ ends of PSD strings.
 You assemble the ball-end side yourself.

-If you are feeling particularly persnickety then I would suggest lightly sanding the small hole on the large code.
+If you are feeling particularly persnickety then I would suggest lightly sanding the small hole on the large end.
 The string will exit through that, and they can be a bit rough from the factory.

 ## Bending - Step 1